 Treble is clear and crisp, and there is a hefty low end that never becomes a mud pit.
 Instead, songs feel like they have a weight and depth that we often miss on other pairs of true wireless earbuds, which tend to feel a bit exaggerated in terms of their sonic profiles.

 Plus — and this is a big plus — the sound is customizable.
 If the sound signature isn’t quite to your liking, you can adjust it via the EQ settings in the app, so you’ll never be annoyed with the way the headphones treat certain genres.
 Want a bit more sheen and cymbal shimmer in your jazz recordings?
 Just boost the treble a touch.
 Problem solved.

 While it is fun to mess around with the EQ settings, we spent the vast majority of our listening time with the headphones in the standard, flat EQ position.
-That’s because they already feel very well tuned straight from the factory.
-Everything we listened to through the WF-1000XM3 seemed to closely approximate what the mixing engineer intended, and that’s really all we can ask from any pair of headphones, especially true wireless in-ears.
+That’s because they already feel very well-tuned straight from the factory.
+Everything we listened to through the WF-1000XM3 sounded amazing right out of the box, and that’s really all we can ask from any pair of headphones, especially true wireless in-ears.